Brent1LT/LightSpeed-Racer/README.md

   });
 ```

+## Power-Ups
+Power-ups were initially meant to be a bonus feature that would be implemented once the other
+features were completed.
+Due to the timeline that I had laid out and stuck to, I was able to get
+my other work done early and implement a shield power-up.

+The shield power-ups creates a new dynamic to the game and allows a player to be more reckless
+and try harder to get a better score.

+Rendering a shield animation also adds more diversity to the game and an extra style element

 ## Future Features
 * Add more power-up options and some hindering power-downs.
 * Add a velocity for smoother contol of player avatar.